angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

     Then you may press Enter.

-    Note: If you are connecting to a remoate computer for the first time, you will see the following in your terminal:
+    Note: If you are connecting to a remote computer for the first time, you will see the following in your terminal:

     ```
     The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.
     RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ```
     Please proceed by entering **yes**.